 A wide variety of coating materials and methods are used to produce brick of a certain colour or surface texture such as sand of a glaze.

 Once the bricks are formed they are dried to remove excess moisture that might otherwise cause cracking during the ensuing firing process.

 Next, bricks are loaded onto carts and moved into large furnaces called kilns.

-The bricks are fired in a high temperature kiln and then cooled.
+The bricks are fired in a high temperature Kilns usually over 1000C.

-Firing hardens and strengthens the brick.
-After firing they are left to cool.
+Firing molten hardens and strengthens the brick.
+Then they are cooled.

 Finally, they are hand graded, stacked, and wrapped on pallets.